 Institutional financial aid is awarded based on documented financial need.
 Please refer to the Apply for Financial Aid page for more information.
 Eligible students may receive aid from one or more of the following programs:

 The Health Professions Student Loan (HPSL) is a need-based federal loan made to health professions students who are enrolled in the DVM program.
 HPSL is a loan program of the Department of Health and Human Services.
 The Cummings School is responsible for administering the loan program on our campus.
-Eligibility is based on financial need as determined by federal guidelines.
-Loan amounts vary based on the amount of funds available.
+Eligibility is based on financial needs as determined by federal guidelines.
+Loan amounts vary based on the number of funds available.
 Eligibility is determined by the Financial Aid Office.
 To receive consideration, students must follow the instructions in the financial aid application and instruction packets for applying for federal student aid.

 Students who are awarded an HPSL will receive additional information about the terms and conditions of the loan.
 HPSL borrowers must complete a promissory note and required student loan counseling before receiving an HPSL.

 Tufts University loan programs have an interest rate of 5.0%.
 Interest does not accrue during the in-school period.
-These loans have a six month grace period during which time interest accrues, but no payments are expected until the grace period expires.
+These loans have a six-month grace period during which time interest accrues, but no payments are expected until the grace period expires.
 The Financial Aid Office awards institutional loans through our need-based aid application process to students who are enrolled in the DVM program.
 A listing of these programs is available on the Financial Aid Loan Programs page

-Scholarships come from multiple Cummings School and donor supported sources.
+Scholarships come from multiple Cummings School and donor-supported sources.
 The Financial Aid Office awards scholarships through our need-based aid application process to students who are enrolled in the DVM program.
 Listings can be found in the Types of Financial Aid section.

-The Federal Work Study Program provides federal funds to support employment opportunities for students in need of financial aid.
-The Federal Work Study program offers funding for on campus employment.
+The Federal Work-Study Program provides federal funds to support employment opportunities for students in need of financial aid.
+The Federal Work-Study program offers funding for on-campus employment.
 These funds may be used to assist in paying educational expenses.
-Federal Work Study is a need-based program.
+Federal Work-Study is a need-based program.
 The administration of this program is in accordance with the guidelines established by the US Department of Education.
 Consideration for this program is made through submission of the FAFSA and is contingent upon available funds.